 We still have the text, almost complete, of the group rituals but also of laboratory practices, where it is specified that success in the Philosopher’s Stone quest was regarded as an excellent start for the final phase of absorption into the Divine Reality.
 In the first phase, these classes were taught in the laboratory through a path that worked on vitriol.

 Since we talked about it, a question may arise: What was the historical connection between the discipline of alchemy and Freemasonry?

 Building an inner temple may have an affinity with the alchemical laboratory?
 Somebody answers yes.

 As we have said, several Rosicrucian groups also had a ritual; so it became easy for many authors to bring alchemy to Masonic symbolism; the Tschudy Baron, Oswald Wirth, Grillot De Givry, are the best known names of those who approached these two forms of symbolism and in some ways gathered them together.

-To conclude this excursus on making gold in antiquity, we can add that, under the law, the alchemist has almost always been sentenced to death, considered a fraud by the state, and therefore making gold has always had a bad reputation.
+To conclude this excursus on the production of gold in antiquity, we can add that, by law, the alchemist was almost always sentenced to death, considering this a fraud to the state, and therefore this production has always had a bad reputation.
 For what we know only three alchemists received some kind of reward or approval from the people of their time and they were the Parisians, Nicolas and Pernelle Flamel, and the Polish Sędziwój - better known as Sendivogius.
 All the other researchers, unless they were under the patronage of princes, nobles or universities, had been, until the eighteenth century at least, misunderstood.